lincolnlychan/physicalmediaguide/README.md

-# The Utimate Physical Media Guide
+# The Ultimate Physical Media Guide
-Utimate Guide to start and set up a physical media collection from scratch
+Ultimate Guide to start and set up a physical media collection from scratch

 ### Table Of Contents